Systems / lead response

 Text or call a new lead?
 What actually works (and after hours)

 Text first, then call.
-A text opens the conversation in seconds without putting the lead on the spot — and once they reply, a call is the fastest way to answer questions and book the job.
+A text opens the conversation in seconds without putting the lead on the spot, and once they reply, a call is the fastest way to answer questions and book the job.
 Here's the data, what the first text should say, and how to cover the nights and weekends.

-Why text wins the first touch
+Why does a text win the first touch?

 98%

 Text messages see roughly 98% open and 45% response rates, versus about 20% open and 6% response for email.
-A text from a business you just reached out to gets read almost every time — and is easy to answer right away.
+A text from a business you just reached out to gets read almost every time, and is easy to answer right away.

 Gartner, 2016